Bringing you home to yourself

 About Me

-For more than 25 years, I’ve taught and coached leaders at major companies and institutions, including the University of Washington, Seattle University, and University of North Carolina at Chapel Hill.
-Across thousands of conversations, I’ve come to see that many capable people struggle not with skill, but with the relational challenges that make life meaningful: presence, boundaries, honesty, repair, and the courage to be fully seen.
+For more than 25 years I've taught and coached leaders at major universities and organizations, including the University of Washington, Seattle University, and the University of North Carolina at Chapel Hill.
+Across thousands of conversations with executives, emerging leaders, and high achievers, I've come to see that most capable people don't struggle with skill.
+They struggle with the relational challenges that make life meaningful: staying present, holding boundaries, being honest, repairing what's broken, and finding the courage to be fully seen.

 Three Ways I Can Help You